rbowen/presentations/talking-to-management/slides.md

 ## Instead: trust and influence

-* My other beautiful kid, who was far less concerned with being popular
+* My other beautiful kid, who is far less concerned with being popular

 * Talk about *driving* the project's direction on behalf of our customers